1989–90 Hartford Whalers season

-The 1988–90 Hartford Whalers season was the Whalers' eleventh season in the National Hockey League.
+The 1989–90 Hartford Whalers season was the Whalers' eleventh season in the National Hockey League (NHL).

 Offseason

 On May 12, 1989, the Whalers announced that general manager Emile Francis would be promoted to team president.
 Replacing Francis as general manager of the club was Eddie Johnston.
 Johnston had previously held the general manager position with the Pittsburgh Penguins from 1983 to 1988.
-During his tenure with the Penguins, the club drafted Mario Lemieux with the first overall selection in the 1984 NHL Entry Draft.
+During his tenure with the Penguins, the club drafted Mario Lemieux with the first overall selection in the 1984 NHL entry draft.

 Four days later, on May 16, Johnston fired head coach Larry Pleau.
-Pleau led the Whalers to a 81-117-26 record over parts of five seasons as head coach of the club from 1980 to 1988.
+Pleau led the Whalers to an 81-117-26 record over parts of five seasons as head coach of the club from 1980 to 1988.
 Pleau also had previously been the general manager of the club from 1981 to 1983.
 Just over two weeks later, Hartford hired Rick Ley to take over as head coach of the team.
 Ley had played with the Whalers when they played in the World Hockey Association from 1972 to 1979, then in the National Hockey League from 1979 to 1981.
 Ley would have his number retired by the club on December 26, 1982.
 In 1981-82, Ley worked as an assistant coach with the Whalers.
 Midway in the 1982-83, Ley took over head coaching duties with the Binghamton Whalers, leading them to a 22-17-5 record in 44 games.
 From 1984 to 1988, Ley was the head coach of the Muskegon Lumberjacks of the IHL, leading the club to three 50+ win seasons in four years, while winning the Turner Cup during the 1985-86 season.
 In 1988-89, Ley coached the Milwaukee Admirals, leading the team to a 54-23-5 record in his only season with the club.